Elgfróði: Themes

-Bödvar Bjarki drinking Elgfróði's blood to gain strength has been identified as a motif in Germanic heroic legend in which drinking of a monster's blood grants transformative powers, such as is seen in the Volsung Cycle when eating the heart of the dragon Fafnir grants Sigurd understanding of the speech of birds.
+Bödvar Bjarki drinking Elgfróði's blood to gain strength has been identified as a motif in Germanic heroic legend in which drinking of a monster's blood grants transformative powers, such as is seen in the Völsung Cycle when eating the heart of the worm Fáfnir grants Sigurð understanding of the speech of birds.

 In popular culture

 Elgfrothi is the name of an Icelandic electronic music artist.